 An essential element in the life of an artist is to help and nurture others to explore, learn and value different perspectives.
 Teaching can be expressed in many different formats, with private lessons being one of most realized.
 Through mentoring, I enrich my own experience and continue to learn as well.
-I am comfortable working with students of any age, with my youngest starting around age four and my youngest-at-heart approaching their golden years.
+I am comfortable working with students of any age, with my youngest starting around age four and my youngest-at-heart in their golden years.

-I offer lessons in violin and/or piano, with some students studying both instruments simultaneously.
+I offer lessons in violin and piano, with some students studying both instruments simultaneously.
 Although the methods I use are independent for each instrument, I am able to tailor a unique experience for each student with no conflicting advice between the instruments.
 I often accompany students on either instrument as well, supplying early and constant exposure to playing chamber music, crucial to developing a well-rounded music experience.

-Instruments and Subjects:
+Other Instruments and Subjects:

 In addition to violin and piano, lessons are available for viola, music theory and fundamentals (music notation, rhythms, harmony, musicianship).
-Cello coaching and practice guidance also available.
-Learn how to understand and read sheet music fast and it will not seem overwhelming, but fun!
+Cello coaching and practice guidance also offered.
+Learn how to understand and read sheet music rapidly and it will not seem overwhelming, but fun!
 Learn how to practice and it will be immensely rewarding!
 Learn how to learn and you can apply the process to any subject!